 Passing in a list of rewarded video network classes that extend from

-MPMediationSdkInitializable will automatically try to pre-initialize those rewarded networks, in the order passed in, with the last cached initialization parameters for each network.
+MPMediationSdkInitializable triggers an attempt to pre-initialize those rewarded networks, in the order that they are passed, with the initialization parameters last cached for each network.
 If no cached initialization parameters are found for a network, pre-initialization for that network is skipped.

-By pre-initializing the network SDKs, this gives the network the necessary lead time between SDK initialization and ad request to ensure a successful ad request.
+Re-initializing the network SDKs provides the network with the necessary lead time between SDK initialization and ad request to ensure a successful ad request.
 Every successful call to

-loadRewardedVideoAdWithAdUnitID will update the initialization parameters in the cache for that network.
+loadRewardedVideoAdWithAdUnitID updates the initialization parameters in the cache for that network.

-To utilize the rewarded video pre-initialization API, follow the instructions to do so when initializing the MoPub SDK.
+To use the rewarded video pre-initialization API, follow the instructions when you initialize the MoPub SDK.
 To opt out of the pre-initialization API, simply pass in an empty list.

-Note: The existing on-demand network SDK initialization can be combined with this partial pre-initialization call.
+Note: You can combine the existing on-demand network SDK initialization with this partial pre-initialization call.

 Passing Custom Data

-There may be cases where your reward server will need additional information to determine an appropriate reward for the user.
+There may be cases where your reward server needs additional information to determine an appropriate reward for the user.
 When the rewarded video is presented, the app can call

 +presentRewardedVideoAdForAdUnitID:fromViewController:withReward:customData:, and include an optional string containing custom data.
-The optional custom data will be sent as part of the URL in the server-to-server callback.
+The optional custom data is sent as part of the URL in the server-to-server callback.

-- It is recommended that the custom data string not exceed 8kb in size as this will significantly degrade performance.
+We recommended that the custom data String not exceed 8kb in size because this will significantly degrade performance.
 Try to keep the custom data payload as small as possible.

-- Custom data will only be passed if the ad unit has been setup with a server side callback.
+Custom data is only passed if the ad unit has been set up for server-side callbacks.

-In addition to specifying the custom data at presentation time, the server-side callback URL in the MoPub dashboard will also need to include a query parameter that uses the
+In addition to specifying the custom data at presentation time, the server-side callback URL in the MoPub UI must also include a query parameter that uses the

 TWITTER, MOPUB, and the Bird logo are trademarks of Twitter, Inc. or its affiliates.
 All third party logos and trademarks included are the property of their respective owners.